HGTV: AT&T U-verse

-Controversies
+Controversies and criticism

 On June 13, 2012, representatives for HGTV admitted that scenes featured in the original series House Hunters are mostly re-creations of prior events.
 In many cases, the final decision and purchase were made prior to filming.
 In some cases, homes visited were not even on the market.

-In May 2014, HGTV decided not to premiere the Benham Brothers' series Flip It Forward (which was created for the channel), due to a controversy regarding the Brothers' beliefs concerning homosexuality and anti-abortion.
+In May 2014, HGTV decided not to premiere the Benham Brothers' series Flip It Forward (which was created for the channel), due to a controversy regarding the Brothers' beliefs concerning homosexuality and abortion.

+In July 2023, The Washington Post covered a study that found that homeowners who watched HGTV and saw the "before" sequences, in which hosts are critical of the pre-renovation living space, felt "uneasy" about decorating decisions they make inside of their home.
+The study suggests this has led to a "shift toward standardization", in which homeowners choose neutral, inoffensive design choices.

 International

 Canada

-In 1997, Atlantis Communications and Scripps Networks launched a Canadian version of HGTV as a Category B specialty channel.
+In 1997, Atlantis Communications and Scripps Networks launched a Canadian version of HGTV as a basic cable specialty channel.
 Through a series of acquisitions over the years, Corus Entertainment became Scripps Networks' partner in the network.

-The Canadian version features much of the same programming as the U.S. channel, as well as domestically-produced programs, and some similar programming acquired from other broadcasters.
-Some of HGTV Canada's programs have, in turn, been picked up by the U.S. channel; Love It or List It and Property Brothers have been among HGTV's most popular programs in the United States.
-The two programs were originally produced for a local sister channel, W Network, but were later moved to HGTV Canada and other sister channels after W Network was retooled as a general entertainment channel.
+The Canadian version features much of the same programming as the American channel, as well as domestically produced programs, and some similar programming acquired from other broadcasters.
+Some of HGTV Canada's programs have, in turn, been picked up by the American channel; Love It or List It and Property Brothers have been among HGTV's most popular programs in the United States.
+The two programs were originally produced for a local sister channel, W Network, but were later moved to HGTV Canada and other sister channels after W Network was retooled as a women's general entertainment channel.

+In June 2024, WBD announced that it would end its licensing agreements with Corus and Bell Media for its lifestyle and factual networks beginning in 2025, and transfer Canadian rights to the brands to Rogers Communications.
+The existing channel will be relaunched by Corus under the in-house brand Home Network effective December 30, 2024, while a new HGTV channel under Rogers ownership will launch January 1, 2025.

 Singapore

-On March 6, 2014, HGTV Asia was first launched in Singapore via Starhub TV, but on August 31, 2018, it (and other Discovery Network channels) ceased transmission.
-It was launched on Singtel TV on September 28, 2018 on Channel 250.
+In December 2014, HGTV Asia was first launched in Singapore via Starhub TV, but on August 31, 2018, it (and other Discovery Network channels) ceased transmission and relaunch again on October 1, 2023.
+It was launched on Singtel TV on September 28, 2018, on Channel 250.

 Australia

 On February 1, 2015, HGTV launched in Australia on Australian IPTV service Fetch TV.

+On February 14, 2017, the channel was made available in HD for Fetch TV customers.

 Programming from the network also airs free-to-air on Nine Network's digital multichannel 9Life.

 Malaysia

 On August 31, 2015, HGTV launched in Malaysia on Astro.

+On August 1, 2023, HGTV also launched in Malaysia via Unifi TV.